-Lynette now balances her life with part-time work as a fundraiser in a large children’s welfare organisation, being a volunteer mentor for Moreland’s L2P Program – and her wonderful family.
+Lynette now balances her life with part-time work as a fundraiser in a large children’s welfare organisation, being a community volunteer – and her wonderful family.

 Graeme Bird – Treasurer

 Graeme was elected to the Board in 2014 and has taken up the role of Treasurer.
-Graeme has extensive knowledge in the finance and banking sectors with experience in risk management, accounting, human and media relations areas, with roles as Company Director, Business Manager and Board member.
+Graeme is a Foundation Fellow of the Australian Institute of Company Directors, A Fellow of Finsia (The Financial Services Institute of Australasia), has extensive knowledge in the finance and banking sectors with experience in risk management, accounting, human and media relations areas, with roles as Company Director, Business Manager and Board member.

-Graeme has been involved with Rotary Youth Exchange; health, commercial and service industries; banking; retail; and has personal interest in corporate development and small business success.
+Graeme has been involved in Apex Clubs for over 18 years and is a past District Governor and Life member; a Rotary Club member for 24 years, particularly with Rotary Youth Exchange; health, commercial and service industries; banking; retail; and has personal interest in corporate development and small business success.